dannycuevas/devops-engineering/Kubernetes/k8s-cheat-sheet.md

 -To see the Revisions and history of the Rollout kubectl rollout history deploy DEPLOYMENT-NAME

--To revert updates-upgrades of a Deployment to the previous version kubectl rollout undo DEPLOYMENT-NAME
+-To revert updates-upgrades of a Deployment to the previous version, to rollback a deployment update

+kubectl rollout undo DEPLOYMENT-NAME

 -Make changes (in memory) to a running Deployment, and also keep it as a "record" for the "revision" versions of the deployment